Último Dragoncito: Último Dragoncito (1992–present)

 Following the 1992 Mini-Estrella exodus CMLL licensed the rights for the character "Último Dragoncito", a mini version of Último Dragón who worked in CMLL at the time. Último Dragoncito has worked under that ring name ever since, even after Último Dragon left the promotion.
 On March 14, 1993 Último Dragoncito defeated Orito to win the CMLL World Mini-Estrella Championship.
 Dragoncito would hold the title for just under six months, without making a single successful title defense before losing the championship to Ultratumbita on September 11, 1993.
 On September 19, 1997 Último Dragoncito worked the CMLL 64th Anniversary Show, CMLL's biggest show of the year, teaming up with Cicloncito Ramirez to defeat Damiancito el Guerrero and Pierrothito in the opening match of the show.
-In the mid to late-1990s CMLL did not focus much on their Minis division, their rarely made it onto their television shows which meant that Último Dragoncito only used sparingly for a number of years.
+In the mid to late-1990s CMLL did not focus much on their Minis division, and rarely made it onto their television shows which meant that Último Dragoncito only used sparingly for a number of years.
 In October 1999 it was announced that Último Dragoncito had won the CMLL World's Mini-Estrella Championship for the second time, making him the only wrestler to ever hold the title twice. Último Dragoncito did not win the title in a match, but rather through what is known as a "Phantom title switch", CMLL needed previous champion Damiancito El Guerrero to lose the championship as he had already begun working as in the regular division as "Virus".
-Instead of making him lose in the ring CMLL decided to announce that Último Dragoncito had won the belt on an undisclosed day in October, 1999. Último Dragoncito held the title for two years, but as the Mini division was not very active he only made one successful title defense, against Pequeño Aristoteles, before losing the title to Pierrothito on October 16, 2001.
+Instead of making him lose in the ring CMLL decided to announce that Último Dragoncito had won the belt on an undisclosed day in October 1999. Último Dragoncito held the title for two years, but as the Mini division was not very active he only made one successful title defense, against Pequeño Aristoteles, before losing the title to Pierrothito on October 16, 2001.
 As part of the Entre Torre Infernal ("In the Infernal Tower") show Dragoncito, Bracito de Oro and Cicloncito Ramirez defeated Fire, El Fierito and Pierrothito in the opening match of the show.
 He also worked the 2001 Juicio Final ("Final Justice") show, where Dragoncito and Tzuki defeated El Fierito and Pierrothito, two falls to one.
-His next major show was the 2004 Sin Piedad ("No Mercy") show on December 17, 2004 where Dragoncito and Tzuki defeated Espectrito and Pierrothito in the opening match of the show.
+His next major show was the 2004 Sin Piedad ("No Mercy") show on December 17, 2004, where Dragoncito and Tzuki defeated Espectrito and Pierrothito in the opening match of the show.
 Dragoncito also worked the CMLL 72nd Anniversary Show in 2005, teaming up with Bam Bam, Pequeño Olímpico to defeat Pequeño Violencia, Pierrothito and Sombrita.